ibraheem4/ibraheem4.github.io/_posts/2017-02-01-Building-a-Rails-5-App.md

 comments: true
 ---

-We're going to put together a basic web application using Rails, describing the app in terms Features and of [User Stories](http://www.agilemodeling.com/artifacts/userStory.htm).
+We're going to put together a basic web application using Rails, describing the app in terms of Features and of [User Stories](http://www.agilemodeling.com/artifacts/userStory.htm).

 #### User Stories